Sahil-101/Cipher_text_CS50_Project/README.md

-then the file would run successfully. :) after ./a.out is the command line argument which is to be provided without spaces and all 26 letters in any specific order. if not the program would through errors.
+then the file would run successfully. :) after ./a.out is the command line argument which is to be provided without spaces and all 26 letters in any specific order. if not the program would throw errors.

 Happy Coding
 :)